LiarPrincess/Violet/Scripts/unicode/README.md

 # What is this?

 This script will extract data from Unicode database and generate code inside the “UnicodeData” module.
+It will also generate test cases for more interesting blocks.

 It is heavily based on `Tools/unicode/makeunicodedata.py` from CPython.

 Example of things not available in standard Swift: